Powerlearnproject/se-assignment-2-introduction-to-software-engineering-marywam/README.md

 Answer : Software engineering is like building a house - it requires a plan (SDLC), considering the big picture (requirements) and using various tools (programming) to create a sturdy and functional end product (reliable software).
 Traditional programming, on the other hand, is more like carpentry - focusing on the specific skill of crafting pieces (code) without a broader plan.

-Answer: SDLC provides a framework for this systematic approach with phases like planning, design, development, testing, deployment, and maintenance.
+Answer: SDLC provides a framework that defines a structured approach to software development with phases like planning, design, development, testing, deployment, and maintenance.

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
 Agile vs. Waterfall Models: